UtahRETC/intro-programming-python-part-2/units/01 - Class Introduction/Slides.md

 ## Loops

-Loops allow parts of our program/code to run multiple times.
+Loops allow parts of our code to run multiple times.

 ---

 ## Loops

-Loops allow parts of our program/code to run zero or more times.
+Loops allow parts of our code to run zero or more times.

 ---

-## Two types of loops
+## Loops in Python

 `while` and `for`.

 ---

-## `while` loops
+## Loops in Python

 <span class="center narrower">